 To tempt your taste buds just a bit, I’ll throw out some highlights with references to peer review journal articles.
 Find the journal articles at the end of the post and explore at your will tomorrow as you allow your orange face mask to dry….

-- Turmeric may reduce your symptoms of depression, perhaps because of its anti-inflammatory properties.
+- Turmeric may reduce your symptoms of depression, perhaps because of the anti-inflammatory turmeric benefits.
 A promising 2013 study (Sanmukhani et al., 2013) found it to be as effective as the pharmaceutical anti-depressive drug fluoxetine (generic for Prozac), using a dosage of 1000 mg of curcumin daily.
 (This finding is near-and-dear to my heart, of course, and the use of curcumin and increasing turmeric in our diets are great brain-building “Good Day Strategies” I describe in my free email discussion here.)

-- Turmeric improves wound-healing: By both consuming more curcumin or using it topically in some circumstances, turmeric may help wounds heal faster (Sidhu et al., 1998, Mani et al., 2002)).
+- Turmeric improves wound-healing: By both consuming more curcumin or using it topically in some circumstances, it may help wounds heal faster (Sidhu et al., 1998, Mani et al., 2002)).

 - Turmeric may relieve arthritis pain by reducing stiffness and joint swelling (Chandran and Goel 2012; Deodhar et al., 1980; Liacini et al., 2002)